-Scarth, W.M., Macroeconomics: An Introduction to Advanced Methods.
-Dryden, 1996, 2nded.
+Scarth, W.M., Macroeconomics: An Introduction to Advanced Methods, 3rd Edition, Thomson-Nelson, 2007.

-While many of the required readings will be drawn from the assigned text, others will be drawn from books on reserve at the MacKimmie reserve room (these texts are listed below) and possibly from other readings I will make available to you by posting them on the Blackboard site established for this course.
+While many of the required readings will be drawn from the assigned text, others will be drawn from books on reserve at the MacKimmie reserve room (these texts are listed below) and from other readings I will make available to you by posting them on the Blackboard site established for this course.
 A Required Reading List will be handed out at our first meeting.

-A fantastically good source for brushing up on intermediate macroeconomics is Abel, Bernanke, Smith, and Kneebone, Macroeconomics, 4thCanadian Edition, 2005.
+A good source for brushing up on intermediate macroeconomics is Abel, Bernanke, Smith, and Kneebone, Macroeconomics, 4th Canadian Edition, 2005.
 That text is on reserve in the Reserve Room at MacKimmie Library.